windyviolet771/BINF/README.md

 # BINF_test

-Here is the git for the internship test, both in python and R format.
+Here is the code for the internship test, both in python and R format.

 The python part is complete by ipynb style.
 R part was collected to Rmarkdone format for better view, and the result was knit into pdf.